-Between 2001 and 2007, MEI, Inc. evaluated release of up to 1,500 acre-feet of sediment stored behind the former San Clemente Dam and generally found that any release above the historic input would likely result in aggradation and potentially raise 100-year flood elevations in some locations along the alluvial reach; however, one of the constraints in the HEC-6T sediment transport model placed a scour limit of one foot.
+Between 2001 and 2007, MEI, Inc. evaluated release of up to 1,500 acre-feet of sediment stored behind the former San Clemente Dam and generally found that releases above the historic input would likely result in aggradation and potentially raise 100-year flood elevations in some locations along the alluvial reach; however, one of the constraints in the HEC-6T sediment transport model placed a scour limit of one foot.
 Essentially, the model allowed significant aggradation, but little degradation during periods when the system is supply limited.
-While this was a conservative approach to estimating potential impacts, it is clear that periods of degradation result in a channel that can store a significant volume of sediment without significantly raising flood elevations.
-What is unclear is exactly how much material can be stored without a significant adverse effect on 100-year flood elevations.
+While this was a conservative approach to estimating potential impacts, it is clear that periods of degradation result in a deeper channel that can store a significant volume of sediment without significantly raising flood elevations.